pfndesign/js-persian-woocommerce-irancities/README.md

 # js-persian-woocommerce-irancities
-3d array of Iran state and cities for with Woocommerce compatible keys for Reactnative or any JavaScript project iran state and cities array with woocommerce compatible keys for javascript projects
+3d array of Iran state and cities with Woocommerce compatible keys for Reactnative or any JavaScript project iran state and cities array with woocommerce compatible keys for javascript projects

 ## Installation